Humanities and Social Sciences (HaSS)

 Medieval History

 Students will study the rise of the Vikings, the spread of Christianity in Europe and the rise of Islam and its expansion across the world.
 They will also examine the growth of the world's population, changes in technology and renewed growth of cities and trade.
-Students will investigate three depth studies this semester: Viking Society, Medieval Europe, the Ottoman Empire, Renaissance Italy, The Black Death, Japan Under the Shoguns, Angkor and the Khmer Empire, the Polynesian expansion across the Pacific, the Mongol Expansion and the Spanish Conquest of the Americas.
+Students will investigate some of the following topics in this unit semester: Viking Society, Medieval Europe, The Black Death, and the Spanish Conquest of the Americas.

 SEMESTER ONE